Vietnam.vn - Nền tảng quảng bá Việt Nam

 However, the 10-on-11 situation combined with the heavy rain pouring down on Stamford Bridge made Chelsea gradually lose momentum towards the end of the match.
 Coach Pochettino stood absent-mindedly on the sidelines many times, especially during the 15 minutes of extra time, when he saw his players under terrible pressure and at times thought they could not protect the result.

-Brighton pushed the tempo to try to turn the game around and almost succeeded.
+Brighton pushed the tempo to turn things around and almost succeeded.
 With the trio of Kaoru Mitoma, Pascal Gross and Joao Pedro on the pitch from the 57th minute, they dominated possession, often at around 65% and put a lot of pressure on Chelsea's half.
 That effort was rewarded with a goal to reduce the score to 2-3 in the 90+2 minute, when Pedro headed in Milner's corner, past goalkeeper Robert Sanchez.

 In the 90+10 minute, Brighton thought they had been awarded a penalty when Simon Adingra crossed the ball from the right and it hit Levi Colwill's hand.
 But VAR intervened and determined that the ball only hit the Chelsea defender's face and went out of bounds.
 On the sidelines, coach Pochettino did not hide his relief, while the fans at Stamford Bridge cheered as if celebrating a goal.
 If that had been a penalty, Chelsea would have likely been equalized and missed out on the much-needed home win.